mpleijte/protractordemo/README.md

-# Steps for running protractor test in within cygwin on Windows10 on docker.
+# Steps for running protractor test in within git bash on Windows10 on docker.

-Note: I'm using the 'winpty' as prefix for all docker run commands because I had difficulties getting a pseudo tty from within cygwin.
+Note 1: I'm using the 'winpty' as prefix for all docker run commands because I had difficulties getting a pseudo tty from within cygwin.
 You can install winpty from: https://github.com/rprichard/winpty

+Note 2: Running this in cygwin fails on my system because of the fact that command in step 4 has `realpath .` to retrieve absolute path.
+In cygwin absolute path starts with '/cygwin/c' but docker expects '//c'.